 36. Urban greys

-This sleek bathroom features lots of clean, strong lines and soft greys that almost seem white.
-The shower screen disappears into the background and it is in a clever position in front of the bath.
-And the mirrored cupboard doors have a dual purpose.
+A sleek bathroom features lots of clean, strong lines and soft greys that almost seem white.
+Mirrored cupboard doors also have a dual purpose.
 The only downside is that fingermarks can be annoying over time – so keep it sparkling clean!

 37. Grey tones

-The grey tones in this marble benchtop and the tiled mirrored wall provide a perfect privacy partition for the bath area behind.
+The brown tones in this marble benchtop and the tiled mirrored wall provide a perfect privacy partition for the bath area behind.
 This vanity shows you can fit two basins into a small area.
-Plus, I just love the contrast of the brass taps.
+Plus, I just love the contrast of the black lighting fixtures!

 38. Silver finishes

-Silver and grey pair perfectly together to create this very stylish and functional bathroom.
-Using shelves to display minimal knickknacks bring a personal touch to this bathroom.
-And the lights over the silver-framed mirrors give clear vision for gazing at yourself.
+Silver and grey pair perfectly together to create a very stylish and functional bathroom.
+Using shelves to display minimal knickknacks bring a personal touch!
+And installing lights over silver-framed mirrors give a clear vision for gazing at yourself.

 39. Subtle grey

-With the grey so subtle, this bathroom looks almost white… But don’t be fooled – the grey flooring and window frames give the design a lovely definition.
-While the room is narrow, the design uses clever sleek fittings to make it look larger than it really is.
-Plus, the freestanding basin is quirky and cute!
+With greys so subtle, a bathroom can look almost white… But don’t be fooled – having lightly speckled grey flooring give the design a lovely definition.
+While your room may be small and cosy, you can use clever sleek fittings to make it look larger than it really is.

 40. Speckled walls